-West Virginia University Extension Service is helping local farmers and agribusiness owners navigate new safety regulations and procedures while providing education and training to increase consumer safety from these foodborne illnesses.
+West Virginia University Extension is helping local farmers and agribusiness owners navigate new safety regulations and procedures while providing education and training to increase consumer safety from these foodborne illnesses.

-Teaming up with the West Virginia Department of Agriculture and West Virginia State University, WVU Extension Service is offering a series of farm food safety workshops for fruit and vegetable growers, as well as others interested in learning about produce safety.
+Teaming up with the West Virginia Department of Agriculture and West Virginia State University, WVU Extension is offering a series of farm food safety workshops for fruit and vegetable growers, as well as others interested in learning about produce safety.

 In the coming months, a total of six Food Safety Modernization Act grower trainings and farm food safety plan writing workshops will be held regionally around the state.
 Each session will run from 8:30 a.m. to 5 p.m.

 The FSMA grower trainings will be held on the following dates and locations:

 - October 29 at the Bridgeport Conference Center (300 Conference Center Way, Bridgeport)

 - November 9 at the West Virginia State University Integrated Research and Extension Building (200 Ave.
 A, Building 1, Institute)

 - November 21 at the Blue Ridge Community & Technical College (13650 Apple Harvest Dr., Martinsburg)